 Structured professional learning relates to NZIF events and those from other recognised providers.
-Wherever possible it must be verifiable (i.e. where it can be objectively verified by a competent source).
-However, this may not always be possible, particularly with on-line webinars, workshops, seminars, podcasts, video conferencing, etc., in which case the member must keep full records that demonstrate participation.
+Wherever possible it must be verifiable (i.e., where it can be objectively verified by a competent source).
+The member must retain records of this and make them available should the Board conduct an audit of the member's CPD.

+Where verification is not possible, (e.g., some on-line webinars, workshops, seminars, podcasts, video conferencing, etc.), the member must keep full records that demonstrate participation.